StutterGPT: Evaluating AI Speech Models with Stuttering

 Defining a stuttering benchmark

-Stuttering comes in three primary forms: repetitions (“my my my”), blocks (“m…..”), and prolongations (“mmmmm”).
+Stuttering comes in three main forms: repetitions (“my my my”), blocks (“m…..”), and prolongations (“mmmmm”).
 These varied disfluencies are disruptive to the normal flow of speech, and each present unique challenges for interpreting speech outputs.

-There’s no inherent reason why AI models can’t be trained to understand stuttered speech accurately.
+There’s no inherent reason why AI models couldn’t be trained to understand stuttered speech accurately.
 Put very simply, these automatic speech recognition (ASR) models work by extracting relevant features from audio waves and convert this signal into corresponding text.

 For these tests, I used 9 audio samples of stuttering, including three of my own speech, each ~90 seconds in length with varying levels of stuttering severity (mild, moderate, and severe).